netbore/netbore-design-docs/docs/engineering/features/m1-prototype/LLD.md

 JWT claims: single source of truth
 - Detailed claim shapes and JSON Schema for `ephemeral_token`, `recreate_token`, and `management_token` are maintained in [data-schemas.md](data-schemas.md).
-The LLD references that file as the canonical location for token claim shapes and examples. participant Viewer
+The LLD references that file as the canonical location for token claim shapes and examples.

+Security notes and the threat model are documented in [threat-model.md](./threat-model.md).

+Acceptance tests: see [integration-tests.md](./integration-tests.md) for the minimal acceptance test plan implementers should run against Edge and the control-plane stub. participant Viewer

   CP->>Agent: POST /tunnels/create